LBNL-ETA/MSWH/README.md

 This section is intended for technical users that are relatively new to virtual environments or `Python` in general, or for users who had any issues with the simple installation instructions from the previous section.
 This section will show users how to utilize an alternative package management system in `Python`, [`venv`](https://docs.python.org/3.8/library/venv.html).

+1. Since the repo comes with database files, please download, install and see the documentation for [`git large file storage`](https://git-lfs.github.com/).

-1. It is recommended to create a new `Python` environment in order to avoid interference with the system-wide Python installation, for example by using [`conda`](https://docs.conda.io/en/latest/) or [`venv`](https://docs.python.org/3.8/library/venv.html).
+2. It is recommended to create a new `Python` environment in order to avoid interference with the system-wide Python installation, for example by using [`conda`](https://docs.conda.io/en/latest/) or [`venv`](https://docs.python.org/3.8/library/venv.html).
 Depending on the approach you take, pick one of the commands below and run it in a terminal to create a new environment named, for instance, `mswh`.

     If you use `conda` from the repo clone folder run: